qingpowuwu/emd/README.md

 To enhance the geometry in S3Gaussian, we densify the sparse depth maps obtained from LiDAR, generating dense depth maps for improved scene representation.
 Follow [S-NeRF](https://github.com/fudan-zvg/S-NeRF), we use Sparse-Depth-Completion to convert sparse depth map into dense depth maps.
 Please refer to the "submodules/Sparse-Depth-Completion/inference_dynamic.sh" for more details.

+We also provide a sample [scene 016](https://drive.google.com/file/d/1BXEJXrUFyV6mg8nQDstFABDcz70sco4Y/view?usp=sharing) in Waymo dynamic subset, which includes dense depth maps.
+Please download it from Google Cloud and unzip it into the correct folder.

 Next, we replace the default rasterizer with one capable of rendering depth maps, using [diff_gauss](https://github.com/slothfulxtx/diff-gaussian-rasterization).
 Please refer to the installation instructions in the diff_gauss repository.

 Finally, to start training, run the following commands: